neo-nao/SimpleC/README.md

 For only experimenting with C++ language and to understand the concept of making/designing a compiler.

 ## Usage:
+- Create a `dist` folder inside the current workspace directory.

 - To compile and get the actual compiler, run: `g++ main.cpp dist/main`